gwhn/ngQuestionnaires/README.md

 # ngQuestionnaires

-ngQuestionnaires is a single page application using AngularJS.
+ngQuestionnaires is a single page application using AngularJS 1.2.0 rc2 cloned from angular/angular-seed.

 ## questionnaires